PyThaGoAI/VibeSite/README.md

-# LocalSite AI - now with Thinking Model Support!
+# VibeSite AI - now with Thinking Model Support!

 A modern web application that uses AI to generate HTML, CSS, and JavaScript code based on natural language prompts.
 Simply describe what you want to build, and the AI will create a complete, self-contained web page for you.